MartinHolts/school-tu-java-dev/README.md

 # TU-java-development
-TU an introductory course in programming course's school work.
+This repository contains school work for Tallinn University's course named an introductory course in programming.

+Functions and comments in the code are in Estonian, because study in Tallinn University was in Estonian.